mohitpai/journey-optimizer.en/help/using/configuration/google-txt.md

 ---
 # Add a Google TXT record to a subdomain {#google-txt-record}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_subdomain_google"
+>title="Google TXT records"
+>abstract="To ensure successful delivery of emails to Gmail addresses, you can add special Google site verification TXT records to your subdomain to make sure that it is verified."

 TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.

-In order to ensure good deliverability and successful delivery of emails to Gmail addresses, [!DNL Journey Optimizer] allows you to add special Google site verification TXT records to your subdomains to ensure that it is verified.
+In order to ensure optimal deliverability and successful delivery of emails to Gmail addresses, [!DNL Journey Optimizer] allows you to add special Google site verification TXT records to your subdomain to make sure that it is verified.

 >[!CAUTION]
 >